markdownlint/markdownlint/docs/RULES.md

 line length.
 This allows you to still include items such as long URLs without being forced to break them in the middle.

-You also have the option to exclude this rule for code blocks and tables.
-To do this, set the `code_blocks` and/or `tables` parameters to false.
+You also have the option to exclude this rule for code blocks.
+To do this, set the `ignore_code_blocks` parameter to true.
+To exclude this rule for tables set the `tables` parameters to false.
+Setting the parameter `code_blocks` to false to exclude the rule for code blocks is deprecated and will be removed in a future release.

 Code blocks are included in this rule by default since it is often a requirement for document readability, and tentatively compatible with code